sameer-patil/reportor/ARTIFACT-APPENDIX.md

 2. Complete form displayed by ReporTor plugin.
 3. Submit Report.
 4. Open new terminal window.
+5. Run one of the following commands options:
+Option 1
-5. Run the following commands: sudo docker exec -it reportor_mongo mongosh use broken_sites show collections db.reports.find().pretty()
+sudo docker exec -it reportor_mongo mongosh use broken_sites show collections db.reports.find().pretty()

+Option 2
+docker exec -it reportor_mongo mongosh --eval "use('broken_sites'); printjson(db.reports.find().toArray())"

+Option 3
+docker exec -it reportor_mongo mongosh and then one-by-one type use broken_sites show collections db.reports.find().pretty()

 Expected Output:
 You should see a json object of the report that you just submitted.